National Accessibility Programme

 - The National Council for Persons with Physical Disabilities in SA (NCPPDSA), an NGO promoting the maximum level of independence and integration of persons with physical disabilities into the community and the prevention of the occurrence of physical disablement.

-- The QuadPara Association (QASA) was established to assist quadriplegics by providing a range of highly specialised support services that are designed to promote and encourage their rehabilitation, community integration and independence.
+- The QuadPara Association (QASA), established to assist quadriplegics by providing a range of highly specialised support services that are designed to promote and encourage their rehabilitation, community integration and independence.

-- The South African Federation for Mental Health (SAFMH) is a non-profit organisation, which aims to act as a dynamic national movement, which serves as an effective resource to empower people to attain optimal mental health and quality of life in a just society, through its various services and programmes.
+- The South African Federation for Mental Health (SAFMH), a non-profit organisation, which aims to act as a dynamic national movement, which serves as an effective resource to empower people to attain optimal mental health and quality of life in a just society, through its various services and programmes.

 Hina Patel (NAP initiative leader)